 Cover with cling film and keep refrigerated.
 Eat within 3 days.

 If you have enjoyed this recipe for White Chocolate Strawberry Cheesecake then you may also like these:

 While Wimbledon certainly is a highlight of my year, gathering with family to watch the final together is the biggest thrill.
 Because sharing time together is what matters most.
-Making memories and creating experiences that our children will tell their children about, is absolutely the heart of who I am as a person.
-Also, I firmly believe that all food tastes better when shared.
+Also, making memories and creating experiences that our children will tell their children about, is absolutely the heart of who I am as a parent.
+I firmly believe that all food tastes better when shared.
 So getting together with friends and family turns simple food into a feast!

 Whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.Follow Us